Business Development That’s Super Simple

 Each Thursday at 11 a.m.
-Central a Raven expert hosts a new webinar focused on making you a smarter marketer.
+CST a Raven expert hosts a new online training class focused on making you a smarter marketer.

 What you’ll learn: Why press releases are still valuable tools for online marketers – SEOs, social media pros and content managers alike.
 Plus, also learn the components of a good press release, as well as simple methods for targeted press release distribution.

-Have ideas for other Raven training sessions and webinar topics you’d like to see covered?
+Have ideas for other Raven training sessions and online marketing topics you’d like to see covered?
 Let us know in the comments!